-We recommend that the checks and balances for risk assessments include:

-- a requirement to follow the methodologies set by national direction - an independent peer-review or audit process undertaken by an independent national body.
+We recommend that risk assessments follow the methodologies set by national direction and are subject to an independent peer-review process undertaken by an independent national body.
+Risk assessments do not involve public consultation or challenge.

 Value-judgement decision-making